-I, like so many of you, have been overwhelmed by the images on my screen of the flood of Syrian people pouring into Europe in search of safety and a future.
+I, like so many of you, have been overwhelmed by the images on my screen, in recent months and years, of the flood of Syrian people pouring into Europe in search of safety and a future.
+The leaky boats and terrified faces just a small indication of the terror they must be trying to escape.
 Such images have prompted much discussion here – on air, in the street, beside rugby pitches, in parks and around the dinner table.
 I have noticed variations in terminology to describe these desperate yet amazingly hopeful people so the purpose of this post is to help you understand the difference between a Refugee, an Asylum Seeker, a Migrant, an Immigrant and an Expat.

 All these people are human beings and have one thing in common – they are somewhere that is not their home so they all have to adjust to new places, people, cultures and systems.
 They are exercising their Human Right “to freedom of movement and residence within the borders of each state (and) …to leave any country, including his own, and to return to his country.” * Their motivation for being there, however, is entirely different.